siddhantbhattarai/kubernetes-Deployment/README.md

 3. Initialize the master node and install a network plugin (Calico).
 4. Join the worker node to the master using the `kubeadm join` command.
 5. Verify the cluster setup by checking the nodes and deploying a test pod.

-Let me know if you need help with any specific part of the process!